superphy/acheron/tutorials/campylobacter.md

 ## cp data/public_campy/labels/AMR_MIC_encoder.pkl data/predict/models/MIC/campylobacter/encoder.pkl

-Move the encoder that was made earlier into the predictions folder, this converts predictions (0,1,2,3,4) into their actually class (e.g. <=0.15 mg/L)
+Move the encoder that was made earlier into the predictions folder, this converts predictions (0,1,2,3,4) into their actual class (e.g. <=0.15 mg/L)

 # All done!